Ah, That Girl. She’s got a defined waist, hair that looks styled even when it’s not, and a noticeable lack of kid throw-up on her sweater.

 2. Think about what success looks like for you.

-Instead of an imaginary, plastic, magazine-cover That Girl, imagine yourself… just a bit happier, more together, calmer, and getting things right.
+Instead of an imaginary, plastic, magazine-cover That Girl, imagine yourself… living the kind of life you want to live.

 Be specific.
 What is That Girl doing at 3pm on a Tuesday?
 What does she do, or think about, or remember, when she wakes up in the morning?
 What does she have for lunch?